 Briefly, R is

 R is used by executing statements of the R programming language, or code, commonly at a command line or in a notebook in RStudio or a Jupyter Notebook.
-RStudio is a dedicated Integrated Development Environment (IDE) utilising a Graphical User Interface (GUI), and also provides package installation, output document and website generation, file management and many other aspects of working with R.
+RStudio is a dedicated Integrated Development Environment (IDE) utilising a Graphical User Interface (GUI), and also provides package installation, document and website generation, file management and many other aspects of working with R.

 Whilst R is an ‘interpreted language’, many of the extension packages are ‘compiled’, which makes them seriously fast and powerful for processing data.